cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 ## Notes

-- The `nx*` servers are only for use with NoMachine Enterprise Client.
+- The `nx*` servers are only for use with NoMachine Enterprise Client, as described above.
 Please only use them for this purpose, to help preserve system resources.
+- Please do not run any resource-hungry processes on the `nx*` servers.
 - Creation of virtual desktop sessions is limited to one session per user.
 - Remember to make sure you are using the correct and most recent stable version of **NoMachine Enterprise Client** (NOT NoMachine Enterprise Desktop or any other applications from NoMachine).
 To check which application you are using, go to Settings > Updates, and check the "Product" field says NoMachine Enterprise Client.
 You can also configure the application to check for updates and/or apply them automatically by going to Settings > Updates.
 - When prompted for a passphrase by NoMachine Enterprise Client, make sure to use the PASSPHRASE associated with your SSH private key, and not the PASSWORD associated with your JASMIN account.